mul1sh/weave-reminders/README.md

 1. Clone this repo and from its root run the following two commands, -`yarn install` to install the required dependencies -`yarn serve` to run the permaweb app.

+# How it works

+To use this permaweb app simply enter & save a reminder i.e. `Buy groceries` in a future datetime and continue with your work.
+Once that future datetime is in the range of 60 seconds, the dApp will display it plus a notification sound alerting you to the reminder.
+Simple as apple pie :)

+# Future Roadmap

+Since this is an MVP, I would like to continue working on it and add the following features.

+- Pagination for the reminder tables
+- Ability to replay and old reminder in the future again
+- Ability to archive old reminders